 BSI Standards Publication

-With over 100 years of experience the British Standards Institute committees work with the manufacturing and service industries, government, businesses and consumers to facilitate the production of British, European and International standards.
+With over 100 years of experience BSI work with the manufacturing and service industries, government, businesses and consumers to facilitate the production of British & European standards.

 From technical support on any one of our systems, or information on how to specify our flat roof systems, please use the form below to get in touch.

 If you have any further queries, contact our BMI Icopal Technical Services team today to find out how we can support you.

 T: +44 330 123 4585

 Download our whitepaper, BS5250: Management of moisture in buildings, a guide to the updated Industry Standard and the changes to pitched and flat roofing.BS5250 White Paper

 Our team of experienced roofing specialists can help you to identify the best solution for your roofing project.